Roosevelt Skerrit: Career

-Upon taking office Skerrit became the world's youngest head of government at age 33, surpassing Joseph Kabila of the Democratic Republic of the Congo.
+Upon taking office, Skerrit became the world's youngest head of government at age 33, surpassing Joseph Kabila of the Democratic Republic of the Congo.
 With his party's May 2005 election victory, Skerrit became the world's first democratically elected national leader born in the 1970s.
-As of December 2010 Skerrit remained the youngest head of government in the Western Hemisphere and the third youngest in the world, surpassed only by Madagascar's Andry Rajoelina and Montenegro's Igor Lukšić.

-In 2015, the Chinese billionaire Ng Lap Seng was arrested by the FBI.
-This was due to an ongoing UN bribery investigation.
+In 2015, the Chinese billionaire Ng Lap Seng was arrested by the FBI due to an ongoing UN bribery investigation.
 Skerrit was photographed with Ng shortly before the arrest.
 The Wall Street Journal stated that Ng told associates that he helped persuade Dominica to switch diplomatic recognition to China from Taiwan.
 The opposition party scrutinized Skerrit on the matter.
 Skerrit informed them that the FBI was not interested in him.

 A 2019, an Al Jazeera investigation alleged that Skerrit had been receiving money in exchange for diplomatic passports and ambassadorships.

-In December 2019, Skerrit won his fourth consecutive general election eighteen seats to three, becoming the first Dominica Prime Minister ever to do so.
+In December 2019, Skerrit won his fourth consecutive general election 18 seats to three, becoming the first Dominica Prime Minister to do so.

 On 1 July 2023.
-Prime Minister Dr Roosevelt Skerrit assumed the chairmanship of the Caribbean Community (CARICOM).
+Skerrit assumed the chairmanship of the Caribbean Community (CARICOM).
 He also chaired the meeting of the countries under the CARICOM and asked for the innovative ways to strengthen the region.

 After the October 7 attacks in 2023, Skerrit called for a ceasefire in the Gaza war.